szwacz/fs-jetpack/README.md

 // Copies only .md files from my-dir to somewhere/my-dir jetpack.copy('my-dir', 'somewhere/my-dir', { matching: '*.md' });

+// Can copy also specyfic path anhored to CWD jetpack.copy('my_dir', 'somewhere/my_dir', {
+    matching: ['my_dir/images/**']
+});

-// When glob pattern starts with './' it means it is anchored to specified
+// When glob pattern starts with './' it means it is anchored to base directory
-// directory to copy.
+// you want to copy.
 Here will be copied only .jpg files from my-dir/images
 // and .md files from my-dir/articles
 jetpack.copy('my_dir', 'somewhere/my_dir', {
     matching: ['./images/**/*.jpg', './articles/**/*.md' ]